 Other tools to cut marshmallows:

-SPECIAL TRICK: Spray the cutting tool with non-stick spray to make cutting the marshmallows easier.
+Pro Tip: Spray the cutting tool with non-stick spray to make cutting the marshmallows easier.

 S’mores: regular or oven S’mores are made even better with homemade marshmallows